A framework for distributed discrete evacuation strategies: Analysis of the Framework

 \begin{lemma} Let $\B$ and $\cZ$ be an input to Algorithm \ref{alg:SinglePhase}.
-Suppose that $\B\geq\OPT$, the zones in $\cZ$ are independent, all zones not in $\cZ$ are idle in this phase and each self-sufficient zone $Z$ in $\cZ$ admits an internal evacuation strategy of length at most $\B$ that can be computed by $\agents(Z)$.
-Then, the strategy executed by the agents in $\agents(Z)$ is successful for each $Z\in\cZ$. \end{lemma}
+If $\B\geq\OPT$, the zones in $\cZ$ are independent, all zones not in $\cZ$ are idle in this phase, and each self-sufficient zone $Z$ in $\cZ$ admits an internal successful evacuation strategy of length at most $2\B$, then the strategy computed and executed by the agents in $\agents(Z)$ is successful for each $Z\in\cZ$. \end{lemma}

-\begin{proof} Consider any two zones $Z$ and $Z'$ in $\cZ$.
-If both zones are self-sufficient, then the strategies defined for them in line~\ref{ln:phase:internal-strategy} are internal and hence both may be correctly executed in steps $t,\ldots,t+\B-1$.
-(The fact that such a strategy exists for each self-sufficient zone and can be computed independently by the agents initially located in the zone follows from the assumption of the lemma.)
+\begin{proof} Consider any two zones $Z, Z' \in\cZ$.
+The proof naturally falls into three cases depending on self-sufficiency of $Z$ and $Z'$.

+First, consider the case where both zones are self-sufficient.
+The strategies defined for them in line~\ref{ln:phase:internal-strategy} are internal and hence both may be correctly executed in parallel during steps $t,\ldots,t+2\B-1$.
+(The fact that such a strategy exists for each self-sufficient zone and can be computed independently by the agents initially located in the zone follows by assumption of the lemma.)